Eigenrieden quarry: How we extract our raw materials in a climate-friendly way

-STRABAG pilot project of Mineral Baustoff GmbH for decarbonization in Thuringia
+STRABAG pilot project of Mineral Baustoff GmbH for decarbonisation in Thuringia

-The Eigenrieden limestone quarry aims to gradually reduce CO2 emissions associated with the extraction of raw materials and the production of building material aggregates and crushed stone, with the goal of becoming the first climate-neutral quarry in Germany by the end of the current decade.
-This decarbonisation pilot project makes the facility, operated by our subsidiary Mineral Baustoff GmbH in Thuringia, a pioneer in sustainability, environmental protection and innovation throughout the industry.
-The project is also intended to set an example and serve as a model for the climate-friendly transformation of other raw material sites within the STRABAG Group.
+At the Eigenrieden limestone quarry, we want to gradually reduce CO₂ emissions from raw material extraction and the production of building material mixtures and grit, with the aim of operating Germany's first climate-neutral quarry at by the end of the current decade .
+This pilot project for decarbonisation makes the Thuringian site of our subsidiary Mineral Baustoff GmbH an industry pioneer in sustainability, environmental protection and innovation.
+It is intended to set a precedent and serve as a model for the climate-friendly conversion of other raw material sites belonging to the STRABAG Group.

 Bird's eye view of Eigenrieden limestone quarry © Mineral Baustoff GmbH

-Bird’s eye view: Carbon emissions are gradually being reduced at the Eigenrieden limestone quarry with the aim of extracting raw materials in a climate-neutral way.
+Bird's eye view: CO₂ emissions are being gradually reduced at the Eigenrieden limestone quarry in order to extract raw materials in a climate-friendly manner.

-The Eigenrieden limestone quarry currently has a deposit of about 6 million tonnes of rock in the Lower Muschelkalk strata.
-Mineral Baustoff GmbH produces roughly 220,000 tonnes of building material aggregates and crushed stone here every year.
-To date, the equipment and machinery at the quarry have been powered conventionally using diesel fuel.
-As a result, the facility emits about 490 tonnes of CO2 a year.
-The aim is to gradually reduce these carbon emissions to almost zero until 2030 through a series of steps involving several subprojects.
-To achieve its decarbonisation goals, Mineral Baustoff GmbH is switching from diesel-powered equipment to electricity or electric powertrains and climate-neutral fuels – step by step and across all three stages of the production process: extraction, processing and loading.
+The Eigenrieden limestone quarry currently has reserves of approximately six million tonnes of rock in the lower Muschelkalk layers; Mineral Baustoff GmbH produces around 220,000 tonnes of building material mixtures and grit here every year.
+Before the pilot project started, the plant technology and construction machinery in the quarry were conventionally powered by diesel.
+As a result, the site produced around 490 tonnes of CO2 emissions annually.
+By the end of the current decade, these carbon dioxide emissions are to be gradually reduced to almost zero through several sub-projects.
+To achieve decarbonisation, Mineral Baustoff GmbH is focusing on converting its previously diesel-powered technology to electricity or electric drives and climate-friendly fuels – step by step and across all three stages of the production process: extraction, processing and loading.

 New processing plant: PV panels for sustainable solar power

-At the end of 2023, a high-efficiency, electric-powered stationary processing plant has replaced the previously used diesel-powered mobile equipment.
-The new crushing and screening plant that is already under construction will – like all STRABAG locations and construction sites in Germany – be powered by green electricity from hydropower sources.
-A high-performance dust mitigation system and noise-absorbing insulation of the crushers, screening machines and belts help to minimise dust and noise emissions.
+At the end of 2023, a highly efficient, electrically powered, stationary processing plant replaced the previously used diesel-powered mobile equipment.
+Like all STRABAG sites and construction sites in Germany, the new crushing and screening plant will initially be powered by green electricity from hydropower.
+A powerful dust extraction system and noise-insulating enclosures for crushers, screening machines and conveyor belts also minimise dust and noise emissions.

 Processing plant with green electricity © Mineral Baustoff GmbH

-• Mineral Group is at the very beginning of the construction value chain – and we see it as our duty to contribute to the creation of a more resource-efficient and climate-friendly life cycle for buildings and other structures.
+• As the Mineral Group, we are at the beginning of the construction value chain and therefore see it as our duty to contribute to a more resource-efficient and climate-friendly life cycle for buildings.

 Heike Hartzendorf